-If your Medigap policy includes creditable prescription drug coverage or if you get a notice from your Medigap insurance company that your Medigap drug coverage will no longer be creditable, and you decide to join a Medicare drug plan, you won't have to pay a late enrollment penalty as long as you don't go 63 or more days in a row without creditable prescription drug coverage.
-Don't drop the drug coverage from your Medigap policy before you join the Medicare drug plan and the coverage starts.
-In general, you can only join a Medicare drug plan during the annual Medicare Open Enrollment Period between October 15-December 7.
-However, if you lose your Medigap policy entirely (for example, your Medigap insurance company goes bankrupt and you lose your coverage, or your Medigap policy coverage otherwise ends through no fault of your own), you may be able to join a Medicare drug plan.
+- If your Medigap policy includes creditable drug coverage you won't have to pay a late enrollment penalty as long as you don't go 63 or more days in a row without creditable prescription drug coverage.
+Don't stop the drug coverage from your Medigap policy before you join the Medicare drug plan and the coverage starts. - If your Medigap policy doesn't include creditable drug coverage, you'll probably have to pay a late enrollment penalty if you join a Medicare drug plan now.
+The penalty amount increases for each month you wait to get Part D. In general, you'll have to pay this penalty for as long as you have Part D.